MicrosoftDocs/Advertising/advertising/bingads-13/reporting-service/msclickidperformancereportcolumn.md

 description: Defines a report that provides detailed insights into individual clicks and ad performance.
 ---
 # MSClickIdPerformanceReportColumn Value Set - Reporting
-Defines a report that provides detailed insights into individual clicks and ad performance.\
+Defines a report that provides detailed insights into individual clicks and ad performance.

-> [!NOTE]
-> Not everyone has this feature yet.
-If you don't, don't worry - it's coming soon!

 ## Syntax
 ```xml